 A rather more interesting possibility turned up under one of the rocks that Swythyv and I kicked over in the course of our e-mail discussion:

 It really does seem evident that once Tom knew that there was a Prophecy out there related to his downfall, he started hiding those Horcruxes that he had kept with him.
 Admittedly the Diadem seems to have been stowed in the 7th floor storage room at Hogwarts as early as his return to Britain, and we have no idea as to why — apart from the convenience of the author.
-The Ring, as I say, I think had been hidden in the Gaunt hovel since some time around 1947 or ’48.
+Unless it was the Diadem which actually anchored the curse on the DADA position.
+And I have no idea how that was supposed to work if that’s the case.
+The Ring, as I say, I believe had been hidden in the Gaunt hovel since some time around 1947 or ’48.
 But the Locket only went into the sea cave in 1980, the Diary was handed to Lucius in ’81, and he had entrusted the Cup to Bellatrix somewhere around the same period.

 I’ve got a bad feeling about this.

 Good lord, she’d have rolled over for it in a New York minute.
 Talk about getting attached to the damned things.
 And by that time the bloody Cup wouldn’t have been even remotely sane.